Two-Spectra Theorem with Uncertainty: Further Examples and Open Problems

 \subsection{Problem 4: Further connections between mixed spectral problems and completeness problems.}

 \ms\no Horvath' Theorem \ref{Horvath} has established a connection between the Beurling-Malliavin (BM) problem on completeness of systems of exponentials in $L^2$ on an interval and the original case of the mixed spectral problem, the two-interval case without a condition-free endpoint.
+Even though cases of multiple intervals were considered in the literature (see for instance \cite{Tru}, Chapter 4, Problem 10a) similar connections are yet to be found.
 It is interesting to observe that the analog of the BM theorem with one interval replaced with any other subset of the line, including the next simplest case of a union of two intervals, does not exist.
 Despite a number of deep results on completeness of exponential systems in $L^2$ over general sets, see for instance \cite{Olevsky}, there is no formula for the radius of completeness or a good idea on what could replace such a formula, even in the case of two intervals.

-\ms\no As we saw in our discussion in Section \ref{s3int}, many of the same complications appear in mixed spectral problems when moving from the two-interval to the three-interval case.
-Moreover, analogies between the Weyl transform and the Fourier transform, together with the use of the latter in BM theory, suggest that the mixed spectral problems for more general subsets of the interval must be closely related with BM problems over general sets.
-Finding such connections, i. e., formulating an analog of Horvath' theorem for more general subsets seems to be an interesting and challenging problem.
+\ms\no As we saw in our discussion in Section \ref{s3int}, many of the same complications appear in mixed spectral problems when moving from the two-interval to the three-interval and multiple-interval case.
+Moreover, analogies between the Weyl transform and the Fourier transform, together with the use of the latter in BM theory, suggest that the mixed spectral problems for more general subsets of the interval must be closely related to BM problems over general sets.
+Finding such connections, i.e., formulating an analog of Horvath' theorem for more general subsets seems to be an interesting and challenging problem.